 Rewards Credit Cards

 You could always use a credit card to pay for the project, depending on your available credit limit and the amount of money you need.
 In this case, it may be best to use a rewards card so that you can get something back out of your spending.
-For instance, Discover It is offering 5% cash back at home improvement stores from now (April) until June.
-It also has an online retail center where you can save 20% on your purchases.
+For instance, Discover It is offering 5% cash back at home improvement stores from now (April) until June 2013.
+It also has an online retail center where you can save up to 20% on your purchases.
 Combine that with the 1% cash back offered on all purchases throughout the year, and it’s easy to see the advantages of this card over the ones above.